dwilliamsuk/fiio-k3-fix-pipewire/README.md

-# Fix for FiiO K3 auto power-off on Arch Linux
+# Fix for FiiO K3 auto power-off on Systemd Distros

 The FiiO K3 has an auto power-off "feature" or low power mode which disables it when there is no audio signal keeping it alive.
 It will make an audible click every time a new sound is played, like a notification.
 The sound gets cut off because of the startup delay which can be annoying.

 This workaround fixes the auto power off "feature" by constantly playing null audio via `ffplay`.
+You will need ffmpeg installed.

 ## How it works

 1. The udev rule triggers if the FiiO K3 is added/removed from the system and executes the script `fiio-k3-fix`.
-2. The script will try to get the current user running `pulseaudio` and start or stop the service accordingly.
+2. The script will try to get the current user running `pipewire` and start or stop the service accordingly.
 3. The service runs `ffplay` to constantly play null audio which keeps the FiiO K3 alive.

 ## Install